Preparing for study as an international student

 - Duty-free goods - You can bring in a certain amount of duty-free/tax-free goods into the UK for your own use.
 This is known as a ‘duty-free allowance’.
 If you go over your allowance, you may have to pay duty or tax.
 There are limits to the amount of tobacco and alcohol you can bring into the country and on the value of other goods

 - Cash - You must declare on arrival any amounts of cash in any currency you are bringing into the UK which is equivalent to or more than 10,000 Euro.
 It is also advised against using cash during the COVID-19 pandemic for hygiene reasons.

-Key things to check before you travel
+Key things to check

-You must have agreed a payment plan with the University for any outstanding tuition fees before you can complete student registration.
+You must have agreed on a payment plan with the University for any outstanding tuition fees before you can complete student registration.